-Image: Second state of the Monster is one Area away.
-Image: Old Tracks indicate the Monster is two Areas away.
-Image: Descend state of the Monster is two Areas away.
+Fresh Tracks indicate the Monster is one Area away.
+Old Tracks indicate the Monster is two Areas away.

 When you enter the Monster's current Area, transition immediately to the Hunt.
 (See The First Round, p.
 27, for more on how to start combat.)